top of page

 The Australasian Epidemiological Association 2025 Annual Scientific Meeting will be hosted over three days from Wednesday 16 to Friday 18 July 2025.
 There will be pre-conference workshops held on the Wednesday 16 July.
 Below is a preliminary program overview.
 Topics and Keynote Speakers will be added once confirmed.

-To view the detailed draft program including keynote and concurrent session speakers information, please click on the button below:
+To view the detailed online program, including keynote and concurrent session speakers information, please click on the 'Detailed Program button below.
+To download a PDF version of the program please select the PDF Program button.

 Program Overview